sandeepsingh11/sandeepsingh11.github.io/README.md

 # sandeepsingh11.github.io
-Personal Website
+<h1>Personal Website</h1>

-Hello!
+<h2>Hello!
 This is my personal website that I made to practice different web dev techniques, as well as to create an online presence of myself.
-Yay!
+Yay!<h2>